hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 I love the layout of this one, and the shower by the crane. :+1:.

 [18:52:24](#Wp1MkqjHwxGjY8g98f2ociaxh9FUEq3vPHZCns2CNMI) <planetsizecpu (Jose Luis)>:
 Ah yes, there was a lava river in motion on the upper stage, but now there is static water and the lava, not visible here, is at the bottom.
-I had to cut a bit the gif because the moving flow rised the size to 2Mb Ì†ΩÌ∏¨
+I had to cut a bit the gif because the moving flow rised the size to 2Mb üò¨

 [18:53:38](#j4GTabgjlLjDv0KRSs3FFeMvN8AZayLt8pXZR-EgsSk) <planetsizecpu (Jose Luis)>:
 * Ah yes, there was a lava river in motion on the upper stage, but now there is static water and the lava, not visible here, is at the bottom.
-I had to cut a bit the gif because the moving flow rised the size to 2Mb Ì†ΩÌ∏¨ so the static water seems to fall down.
+I had to cut a bit the gif because the moving flow rised the size to 2Mb üò¨ so the static water seems to fall down.

 ## 24-Nov-2021